wzhou7/Fruved/README.md

 install_github("wzhou7/Fruved") # install Fruved
 ```

+The above code needs to be run just once.
-Then you can load the Fruved package
+Then, you can load the Fruved package each time you are ready to use it:

 ```
 library(Fruved) # load Fruved
 ```

-and use the available functions.
-Check specific instrument pages for detail.
+Check specific instrument pages for details about each available function.